walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* Use the same algorithm for highlighting as for determining which lines match.

 * Make the search case sensitive only if it contains any capital letters.